 To build application infrastructure, you start with an architecture, draw the design, then analyze and choose the platform(s) that best fits.
 Because most organizations live or die by their applications (whether it’s critical internally or for external customers), having the right set of tools to monitor and manage your server environment is critical.
 Even so, budgets aren’t infinite, and sometimes management mistakenly thinks they can do without because, “Everything’s running great right now, and we’ll know if it doesn’t, right?”

 That’s all great, but how do you pick out the best server monitoring tools in a field of hundreds?
 Today, there are commercial products, freeware tools, and open-source software to choose from.
 While the debate about free versus commercial goes on, there are well-recommended, free server and systems monitoring tools that many sysadmins swear by.
-I’m sharing some of my favorites with you below.
+In this server monitoring tools guide, I’m sharing some of my favorites with you below.

 Open-source monitoring solutions often require significant investments to learn, install, configure, and use.
 Another thing to consider is security, which may become an issue depending on the tool and your company’s guidelines for security.
 Finally, many open-source solutions don’t scale past a single server.
 When you’ve grown past what one polling engine can do, you have to stand up an entire separate solution (complete with a separate database) rather than federating an additional poller into the existing environment.

 When we need a server monitoring tool that is easy to install, and supports monitoring and reporting out of the box, we like SolarWinds® Server and Application Monitor (SAM).
 SAM acts as a single pane of glass to provide complete and comprehensive server, application, virtualization, and infrastructure monitoring capabilities that complement some of the essential free tools you may already use.

 What’s on my list?